zotroneneis/zotroneneis.github.io/_posts/2018-08-20-blog-post-day-29-to-31.md

     print(ingredient)
 ```

-Using the steps we can translate this into the following statements which gives exactly the same result:
+Using the steps we can translate this into the following statements which give exactly the same result:

 ```python
 potion = Potion(...)